rollkit/docs/docs/intro.md

 # Introduction to Rollkit

-Rollkit is a modular rollup framework that gives developers the freedom to deploy roll-up blockchains throughout the modular stack with minimal overhead, opening new possibilities for rapid experimentation and innovation.
+Rollkit is a rollup framework that gives developers the freedom to deploy roll-up blockchains throughout the modular stack with minimal overhead, opening new possibilities for rapid experimentation and innovation.

 Rollkit is a drop-in replacement for Tendermint for any [ABCI-compatible](https://github.com/tendermint/abci/blob/master/specification.md) blockchain.
 The tutorials utilize Celestia, but it is compatible with any modular DA layer.